hdsu-bioquant/sincellTE_2022/02_dataframe.md

 The diabetes dataset, which we will be using throughout this practical will be downloaded from an online repository.
 We will load that into R and have a sneak peek into how it looks like with the console.
 In the following you will see several functions that give us information about our dataset.
 You will also see how the "$" sign is used to access specific columns of out dataframe.

-Depending on the format of the input file, there are two possibilities to read the file:

-1. If your data file is in the form of a text file,, with tab delimited columns (typically with the ending `.tsv` or `.csv`), you can use the following command to read the data file:
+If your data file is in the form of a text file, with tab delimited columns (typically with the ending `.tsv` or `.csv`), you can use the following command to read the data file

 ```r